arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 FspTimer::force_use_of_pwm_reserved_timer();
 ```

-When using the timer functions of the library you will need to enter the timers type.
+When using the timer functions of the library you will need to enter the timer's type.
 Which is either AGT or GPT.
 This can be declared in the sketch like this:

 ```arduino
 uint8_t gpt_timer_type = GPT_TIMER;